oscarhealth/graphql-mock-factory/README.md

 In addition to these limitations, the mocking API is a little confusing.
 For example, why is it that object types must be mocked with resolver functions?
 Is it not enough to provide resolver functions for their fields?
 Similarly, it is not clear why the `root`, `context` and `info` parameters are passed to the mock functions.
 Does it ever make sense to access those parameters in a mock function?

-`graphql-mock-factory` aims to address all of these issues.
+`graphql-mock-factory` addresses all of these issues.
 It also has a few other features that make mocking easier:
 - Special care has been taken to raise helpful validation and error messages.
-- There is an option to enforce that realistic mock are added and shared progressively (see [doc](#defining-mock-functions)).
+- There is an option to enforce that realistic mock are defined and shared progressively (see [doc](#defining-mock-functions)).
-- It comes with out-of-the-box mocks for all Relay connections (see [doc](#mocking-relay-connections)).
+- It comes with out-of-the-box mocks for Relay connections (see [doc](#mocking-relay-connections)).

 ## License